PRODUCTIVITY TIPS FOR ENTREPRENEURS

 Suppose you are allocating 10 hours to write a post.
 You will surely need 10hours or more to actually complete it.

 If your research is done well then you are not going to require more than 4-5 hours to write a blog post.
 Or even lesser than that depending on the topic.

-So, do not allocate more time for work which is not required.
+So, do not allocate more time for work that is not required.
 This way you can save yourself from procrastination.

 4. CREATE A FUNCTIONAL SCHEDULE

 By functional schedule, I mean something which is actionable.
 Not something which is having big plans jotted down.
-But the plans which can actually be accomplished.
+But the plans that can actually be accomplished.